HHogg/snake/README.md

 It turns out, it's pretty hard.

-I also got fed up of switch back and forth from my editor and the browser, so I stuck and editor in the browser.
+I also got fed up of switching back and forth from my editor and the browser, so I stuck and editor in the browser.

 ... then a scoring system, and turned it into a game.